caiobarrosv/object-detection-for-grasping/README.md

 - Split your data by using the script `utils/split_data.py`.
 It will generate train, validation, and test csv files into the `csv` folder.
 - Generate the TFRecord file by using the script `utils/generate_tfrecord.py`.
 It will generate TFRecord files into the `data` folder.
 - View your data by using the script `utils/view_record.py`.
 It will plot all the images and the bounding boxes from the TFRecord using OpenCV.
+- If you want to use your dataset in hdf5 format and you have only the csv file, you can use the `utils/create_hdf5_dataset_from_csv.py`.
+This code was created by `github.com/pierluigiferrari`, and we have made some small changes to fit our dataset.

 Folder structure: